thosgood/this-weeks-finds/markdown/51-100/week081.md

 Let me say a bit about the math underlying these papers, the basic stuff that they build on.
-One hot topic in mathematical physics in the last decade has been the study of \"loop groups\".
+One hot topic in mathematical physics in the last decade has been the study of "loop groups".
 Say you take any Lie group
-G. Then the \"loop group\" LG is the set of smooth functions from the circle to G. This becomes a group with pointwise multiplication as the group operation.
+G. Then the "loop group" LG is the set of smooth functions from the circle to G. This becomes a group with pointwise multiplication as the group operation.
 This sort of group shows up in 2-dimensional quantum field theory, where spacetime could be the cylinder.
-Then \"space\" is the circle, and if we are studying gauge theory with gauge group G, the group of gauge transformations over space would be the loop group LG.
+Then "space" is the circle, and if we are studying gauge theory with gauge group G, the group of gauge transformations over space would be the loop group LG.
 One main reason for being interested in 2-dimensional quantum field